fword-dev/f-word.dev/src/episodes/3/index.md

 **Bruce Lawson:** He consistently tells me off because I run a Mac, rather than a Linux box.
 And he’s a huge Linux fan but even he says, even most Linux fans think the Gentoo bunch are sort of slightly crazy because they want to compile everything from source code.

-**Bruce Lawson:** But they compile it once and then they’ve got a self-compiled binary on their machine, by sending down a metric shit ton of React/Angular to everybody’s client and you’re making them compile it, every time they do go to your website.
+**Bruce Lawson:** But they compile it once and then they’ve got a self-compiled binary on their machine, by sending down a metric shit ton of React/Angular to everybody’s client and you’re making them compile it, every time they go to your website.
 Which as Matthew Somerville showed, isn’t the most performant approach.

 **Vadim Makeev:** But let’s take a step back.
 If your interface is highly dynamic, it consists of data and data is changing all the time, it probably makes sense to build some sort of a shell and then fill it with data and it will be rendering on the fly and making your interface.
 It’s probably a good fit for such interfaces.